 In addition, the Ministry supervises the activities of other agencies namely:

 It is intended that other agencies related to telecommunications and IT will also be transferred so as to be under MICT supervision.

 CAT Telecoms Public Company Limited (formerly the Communications Authority of Thailand) The Communications Authority of Thailand was set up under the Communications Authority of Thailand Act (1976).
 CAT originally had responsibility for international telephone services, paging, maritime phone services, mobile radio services, internet services, telex and money order services.
 CAT also licensed internet service providers and internet service companies.

 Under the government’s privatisation plans, CAT was corporatised and renamed CAT Telecom Public Company Limited.
 All its telecommunications and internet business activities were transferred to the new company.
 All its shares are currently owned by the Ministry of Finance.

 Many years ago, the government announced that CAT Telecom would make its initial public offering on the Thai stock exchange.
-As at 1 August 2012, this has not yet taken place.
+This has not yet taken place.

 TOT Corporation Public Company Limited (formerly the Telephone Organisation of Thailand) The Telephone Organisation of Thailand was established under the Telephone Organisation of Thailand Act (1976).
 The Act transferred from the PTD to TOT the responsibility for domestic telephone services, international phone services for the four countries of Cambodia, Laos, Malaysia and Myanmar, data communication services, satellite based services, cellular services, paging, telepoint, leased circuits and other services.
 TOT also supplies certain services itself.